Floriferous/marvel-search/README.md

 Most of the app is fairly straight-forward, so where most of the optimization happens is in search.
 It's optimized both for UX with caching, and to limit network requests to preserve data.

 - Each search result is cached in the `searchResults` reducer.
 When an additional character is typed - and before the exact results come back from the server - it returns the most recent superset result from the API, to avoid showing results, followed by a loading screen, then followed by results again.
-- When searching, previous results are checked to make search a new query is truly necessary.
+- When searching, previous results are checked to make sure a new query is truly necessary.
 If a previous result returned an empty array, a new query is not being made.
 - Since all queries to the MARVEL API are made with `startingWith` the `name` field.
 If a new character is typed and it still matches all previous names, a new query will not be issued.
     - As an example, if `cap` returned `Captain America` and `Captain Africa`, typing `capt` will not trigger a new query.
 A new query will only be issued when searching for `captain aX`.